Big S.African insurers face $232 mln in claims from 500 virus-hit firms

 Loss adjustment firm Insurance Claims Africa (ICA) is pushing a host of big South African insurers including Santam SNTJ.J, Old Mutual OMUJ.J, Hollard and HIC Underwriting Managers to make payouts under business interruption policies sold to its clients.

-They are firms in the hospitality and tourism industry now on the cusp of closure after virus restrictions bought their businesses to a standstill.
+They are firms in the hospitality and tourism industry now on the cusp of closure after virus restrictions brought their businesses to a standstill.

 Faced with national lockdowns, unprecedented during peacetime, small businesses around the world have turned to their insurers hoping such business interruption policies will cover losses and help them survive the crisis.